 Becoming a part of A Little Help includes a variety of social and educational activities.
-Senior members and volunteering members are encouraged to attend these community building events!
+Served members and volunteering members are encouraged to attend these community building events!

 - Book Groups - Book groups are open to volunteers, members, and those not yet formally part of A Little Help.
 Book groups can be specific to certain sites, or can be open to all of the city.
 They can be held in churches, senior centers, community centers, libraries, or other appropriate community based locations that would be willing to donate the space for use on a regular basis.
 Book groups should occur monthly, for example on the last Saturday of the month at 11 am.
 This should be publicized on the newsletter calendar, with the information for the book that will be read that month.